-The Company achieved positive results in 2016 realizing a net profit of KD.
-9,046,740 after amortizing unrealized losses in the profits and losses account of KD.
-1,907,757 compared to profits of KD.
-11,190,496 in 2015.
+Al Ahleia Insurance Company continued its strong performance during the year 2017, realizing a net profit of KD.
+8,612,371 after amortizing unrealized losses in the profits and losses account of KD.
+1,403,715 compared to profits of KD.
+9,046,740 in 2016.
 The positive results achieved during the year positively reflect the success of the Company in overcoming challenges.
 The Company's strategy has aimed at focusing on the quality of business and insurance services provided with securing maximum protection for the Company.

 Also, the Company management believes that corporate governance has become an essential means to improve performance to the highest degree while mitigating risks to minimal and safeguard the interests and rights of shareholders and policyholders by developing its governance framework according to the highest standards established by leading professional authorities and regulatory entities also the governance framework under consistently periodic review by the Board of Directors of the Company.

-Success of the company is reflected in profitability ratios achieved based on the capital and the quality of assets which amount 250 million Kuwaiti Dinar (2015 - 243 million Kuwaiti Dinar) and strategy which reflect the effectiveness of risk management and corporate governance standards applied by the Company that protect it always from deterioration some economic markets inflicted many companies and shows that in all other financial indicators for Al-Ahleia average return on assets 3.6% and return on equity 8.7%.
+Success of the company is reflected in profitability ratios achieved based on the capital and the quality of assets which amount 263 million Kuwaiti Dinar (2016 - 250 million Kuwaiti Dinar) and strategy which reflect the effectiveness of risk management and corporate governance standards applied by the Company that protect it always from deterioration some economic markets inflicted many companies and shows that in all other financial indicators for Al-Ahleia average return on assets 3.3% and return on equity 8%.

-Referring to the position of Al Ahleia Insurance Company and its leading regional prestige and international trust therein, Al Ahleia Insurance Company managed to maintain its high credit ratings, as approved unanimously by the two world-class credit agencies, namely Standard & Poor's (A-) and Moody's (A-).
+Moreover, the Board of Directors guarantees integrity and reliability of the financial reports prepared thereby and submitted to shareholders.
+In the mainstream, the Executive Management ensured to Auditing Committee and the Board integrity and reliability of the financial reports prepared thereby.
+Referring to the position of Al Ahleia Insurance Company and its leading regional prestige and international trust therein, Al Ahleia Insurance Company managed to maintain its high credit ratings, as approved unanimously by the three world-class credit agencies, namely Standard & Poor's (A-), Moody's (A3) and AM Best (A-).